manueldinisjunior/trinitysbikeshop/README.md

 Welcome to our Bike Shop Website Portfolio Project!
 In this project, we developed a fully functional website for a bike shop using HTML, CSS, and the Bootstrap library.

-## Introduction
+## Research & Development

 We conducted thorough research to ensure an engaging and user-friendly design.
 To achieve this, we utilized ChatGPT to generate clean texts and descriptions for the website.

+## Photo Credits

+The images used in this project were sourced from Google Images, keeping in mind their relevance and visual appeal for the bike shop website.

-The photos were sourced from Google, and ChatGPT was also employed for Search Engine Optimization (SEO) to optimize our website's visibility.
+## Search Engine Optimization (SEO)

+ChatGPT was also used to optimize the website's content for better search engine visibility, ensuring potential customers can easily find our bike shop online.

 ## Setup or Installation